michelem09/wassup/README.md

 ## Changelog
 ### v1.9.2.1: Important bugfix upgrade
+* fixed the preg_match error 'unknown modifier' in "wassup.php" module.
-* fix to exclude '/wp-admin/admin-ajax.php' from front-end hit recordings
+* fixed code to exclude '/wp-admin/admin-ajax.php' from front-end visit recording.
-* fix for 'unknown modifier' preg_match error in "wassup.php" module
+* fixed code to restore 'shutdown' hook as the main hook used for visit recording.
+* fixed bug that caused invalid/malformed forwarding IP addresses to be stored in client IP field.
+* updated translation load to make a 2nd attempt using filename with language code x2 when standard filename by locale (language code+country_code) is not found.
+* updated translation template and language files to v1.9.2
+* miscellaneous minor changes.

 ### v1.9.2: Urgent bugfix upgrade
 * fixed fatal error on `wassup_options::is_recording_active` that occurred in some configurations